Graph-X/davscan/README.md

 **Exclusion of DoS exploit results** - You can exclude denial of service exploits from the searchsploit results.

 **Exclusion of MSF modules from exploit results** - Custom searchsploit is included in the repo for this.
 Either overwrite existing searchsploit or backup and replace.
-(Sooner or later this feature should make it into the official searchsploit script).
+This feature may or may not end up in the real searchsploit script.

 ## What doesn't work: